 Results from the GRE exam are not required for admission into the MOT program.
 GRE scores even if included in the application, will not be considered by the Department in its final decision.

 Prerequisites must be completed with a grade of "C-" or higher.
 The unit value is based on semester units.
 Unless otherwise specified, all prerequisites must be completed by the end of the spring term prior to the start of the program.
 Additionally, it is recommended that no more than 2-3 prerequisites be in progress during the spring.
+The Department strong prefers that all prerquisites are completed by the fall term.
 Preferential admission will be given to applicants who have completed all academic prerequisites at the time of the interview.

 To learn more about our prerequisites, please click here.